jayessdeesea/wireless-data-license-processor/README.md

 This is a set of tools I use to process the wireless data license database.

+The python files are completely generated from ChatGPT using the INSTRUCTIONS.md instructions.

-# 2. Helpful prompts
+# 2. Helpful prompts to GPT

-I have updated instructions for you

-Please include all the fields for the schemas

-Please generate the test cases and run them.
-This may involve:
-* Add missing python includes
-* Address logic bugs
-* Refactor the code to be more testable

-Do my instructions contain anything that is ambiguous or inconsistent?
+Tell me where my instructions are ambiguous and/or inconsistent

 I want a clean set of instructions I have provided to you so far that is appropriate for another ChatGPT instance.
-Please write them in a way the ChatGPT instance could regenerate the code.
+Please write them in a way the ChatGPT instance could regenerate the code

 # 3. See Also